 Linearity and dominance

 We were interested in estimating whether bats consistently positioned themselves in a specific order within the tubular leaf and thus obtained two measures: linearity and dominance.
 Linearity in our study would mean that, for example, bat a is always in the bottom, bat b always goes second, bat c always goes third, and so on.
 Linearity was estimated using de Vries’ (de Vries, 1995) h’, a modification of Landau’s (1951) h, which measures the level of consistency in linearity and goes from 0 (each individual dominates exactly half the others) to 1 (a perfectly linear hierarchy).
 As we had no a priori expectation of which position would be dominant, we estimated linearity for all possible arrangements within the tubular structure: top to bottom, middle to bottom/top, and bottom to top.
 This analysis produces one linearity estimate per group per position.

-We additionally verified the consistency in the selection of relative position within a roost by first quantifying the proportion of times each individual was located at each position.
+We verified the consistency in the selection of relative position within a roost by first quantifying the proportion of times each individual was located at each position.
 Then we randomized the location of individuals, while maintaining group and date consistent, 1000 times and compared the original to the randomized proportions to determine whether individuals use the same location repeatedly or whether roost positions are random.
 We also calculated which individual(s), per group, were consistently found in a specific position within the tubular structure.
 For this we estimated David’s (1987) score for each group member.
 The score produces large positive values for individuals that typically “dominate” (they are consistently found in the top, the middle, or the bottom) and large negative values for individuals that are “dominated”.
 However, note that we are not measuring dominance per se, that is, the relationship between two individuals which can be explained by one individual (the subordinate) submitting to another (dominant) individual in contest situations (Kaufmann, 1983), but rather the tendency of a given bat to be primarily located in a given position, compared to other group members, within the tubular structure.
 Again, as we had no a priori expectation of which position should be preferred (or “dominated”), we calculated three David’s scores per individual: one assuming that the individual at the top is dominant, one where the middle is dominant, and one where the bottom is dominant.

 To calculate linearity and “dominance” indices, we input the data in SOCPROG (Whitehead, 2009) in group mode allowing for interactions between all group members and for asymmetric interactions within the group.
 We organized the input data by collection date for each group with the unique bat codes ordered in each entry line.
 The software assumes that if bat a is the first of the sequence, it “dominates” over the other bats.
 Therefore, we arranged the data in three different formats in order to compute the indices considering 1) the top position as dominant (bats in order from top to bottom: a, b, c, d, e); 2) the bottom position as dominant (bats in order from the bottom to the top: e, d, c, b, a); 3) and the middle position as dominant (bats in order from the middle to the two extremes: c, d & b in random order, e & a in random order).
 For each group, we analyzed the three datasets separately.